-Become a community change agent – help build economically and socially just communities and work in unity with others to find solutions that empower citizens.
+Become a community change agent.
+Build economically and socially just communities and work in unity with others to find solutions that empower citizens.

-Social Work courses are open to those not in the minor.
+Social Work courses are also open to students outside of the minor.

-Students are required to have a minimum 2.0 cumulative GPA.
-There are no prerequisite course requirements for enrollment in the minor.
-Students are encouraged to have a declared major.
-By doing so, coursework in the minor will be more effectively focused.
+To apply, you must have a minimum cumulative GPA of 2.0.
+There are no prerequisite course requirements to enroll in the minor.
+We encourage you to have a declared major, so your minor coursework can be more effectively focused.

-Questions about the minor?
-Contact Associate Professor and Director of Undergraduate Studies Filomena Critelli.
+Associate Professor and Interim Director of Undergraduate Studies